balancer/docs-v3/docs/concepts/overview/architecture.md

 5. To maintain accurate accounting and ensure the Vault's token balances align with it's internal accounting, the Router's accrued credit and/or debt must be settled by the end the transaction.

 6. In the final step, the Vault verifies that the Router has correctly settled its accrued debts and credits.
-The transaction will only succeed if the debts and credits have been accurately settled; otherwise, it will be reverted.
+The transaction will only succeed if everything has been accurately settled; otherwise, it will be reverted.

 ## Detailed overview